Guide to Small Claims Court

 What Kinds of Cases Can Be Taken to Small Claims Court?

 Small Claims Court claims cover a wide variety of disputes.
 These include recovery for damages to personal property, for money owed or for delivery of personal property which is worth $5,000 or less.
-Suits involving contracts, security deposits, personal injuries and warranties are also common in Small Claims Court.
+Suits involving contracts, security deposits and warranties are also common in Small Claims Court.

 An important thing to remember is that the length of time you have to file your lawsuit depends upon the type of claim that you are bringing.
 If you claim a written agreement or contract has been broken, you have five years after the date it was broken to file your suit.
 If your claim is based upon an oral agreement or contract, then you have three years to file your lawsuit.
 The time limits for other types of claims may vary, depending upon the claim.